xreaad/EMOT/README.md

 ## :fire: Features

-using the argparse module (python) to input the sentence as an argument and dispaly it after translate _there is many features stay tuned_
+using the argparse module (python) to input the sentence as an argument and dispaly it after translate <br>
+_there is many features stay tuned_